yggdrasil1009/nd0191-c2-React-Redux-project-starter/README.md

 # Employee Polls Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the code for the final assessment project for Udacity's React & Redux course.

+Run these script to start application
+- npm install
+- npm start

+├── README.md - This file.
+├── package.json # npm package manager file.
+It's unlikely that you'll need to modify this.
+├── public
+│   ├── assets: dummy avatars
+│   ├── favicon.ico # React Icon, You may change if you wish.
+│   └── index.html # DO NOT MODIFY
+└── src
+    ├── actions # all app actions
+    ├── assets # logo
+    ├── components # All component of the app.
+    ├── language # All language define
+    ├── reducers # app reducers
+    ├── App.css # Styles for your app.
+Feel free to customize this as you desire.
+    ├── App.js # This is the root of your app.
+Contains static HTML right now.
+    ├── index.css # Global styles.
+You probably won't need to change anything here.
+    └── index.js # You should not need to modify this file.
+It is used for DOM rendering only.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.